 - Based on the types and kinds of florals you think you’ll want, begin researching the general prices for each item.
-We have listed average prices for basic floral items below; however, be sure to interview professional wedding florists to get actual price quotes and make sure your estimates are within the floral budget figure you have in mind.
+To help streamline the wedding planning process, we have listed average prices for basic floral items below.
+However, be sure to interview professional wedding florists to get actual price quotes and make sure your estimates are within the floral budget figure you have in mind.

 General Flower Budget Tips